ScallyK/BoardDigitizer/README.md

 2) Code was developed/tested in AWS Sagemaker with a GPU instance.
 When running this code, ensure you have an NVIDIA GPU and >=PyTorch 1.8 as well as >= Python 3.6

-3) AWS Sagemaker Image Paramteres:
+3) AWS Sagemaker Image Parameters:

     - Image: PyTorch 1.8 Python 3.6 GPU Optimized
     - Kernel: Python 3